-STOCKHOLM (AP) - The Nordic telecommunications company TeliaSonera says two of its employees deny allegations of bribery and money laundering while launching operations in Uzbekistan several years ago despite fresh evidence from Swedish prosecutors.
+STOCKHOLM (AP) – The Nordic telecommunications company TeliaSonera on Tuesday refuted allegations that two of its employees engaged in bribery and money laundering while launching operations in Uzbekistan several years ago, despite fresh evidence from prosecutors.

-In 2007, TeliaSonera signed a commercial deal with an Uzbek firm, Takilant, to obtain a 3G operator's license in the Central Asian country.
-Last year, reports surfaced in Swedish media that the firm had ties to Gulnara Karimova, daughter of Uzbekistan's authoritarian president, and that a large bribe was paid to obtain the license.
+In 2007, TeliaSonera signed a 2.3 billion kroner ($350 million) deal with an Uzbek firm, Takilant, to obtain a 3G operator’s license in the Central Asian country.
+Last year, reports surfaced in Swedish media that the firm had ties to Gulnara Karimova, daughter of Uzbekistan’s authoritarian President Islam Karimov, and that a large bribe was paid to her to obtain the license.

 The company has some 9 million subscribers in Uzbekistan, a country routinely slammed for severe human rights abuses.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)